BROKEN OPEN: A NEW BOOK FROM ACCLAIMED OREGON WRITER MARTHA GIES

 Get your copy of the book:

-Broken Open is a memoir told in essays exploring a life robustly and thoughtfully lived by Martha Gies, an acclaimed writer, activist and teacher, now entering her eighth decade.
-With dry wit, sharp insights, and deep empathy for the underdog, Gies writes about the principal illusions and disillusions of childhood and the experiments made in exploring “right livelihood,” following both fate and choice to a wise and forgiving assessment of what it all means.
+Broken Open is a memoir told in essays exploring a life robustly and thoughtfully lived by Martha Gies, an acclaimed writer, activist and teacher.
+With dry wit, sharp insights, and deep empathy for the underdog, Gies writes about the principal illusions and disillusions of childhood and the experiments made in exploring how one makes a living without sacrificing the dictates of one’s heart.

 About the Author: Martha Gies was raised in the solitude of rural Oregon with a love of literature and a yearning for friends unmet.
 Her family’s relative affluence discomforted her and provoked a lifelong preoccupation with justice.
 Unlikely jobs—asparagus packing manager, deputy sheriff, cocktail waitress, stage manager—provided material for writing.
 She founded Traveler’s Mind, an annual ten-day workshop in non-touristic communities in Bolivia, Colombia, Cuba, India, Mexico and Nicaragua, and taught it for twenty years.